MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMApplicationDeployment.md

 Add this parameter to create a deployment simulation.
 For more information, see [Simulate application deployments with Configuration Manager](/mem/configmgr/apps/deploy-use/simulate-application-deployments).

-To start the simulation, use the [Start-CMApplicationDeploymentSimulation](Start-CMApplicationDeploymentSimulation.md) cmdlet.

 ```yaml
 Type: SwitchParameter
 Parameter Sets: (All)